Adam C. McFadden

 B.S.
 Claflin University

 Councilmember Adam McFadden is committed to restoring the overall quality of life for the constituents of the South District in Rochester, NY.
-A lifelong Rochester resident, Councilmember McFadden has been a 19th Ward resident for more than 27 years.
-Having been nurtured, schooled and employed in the district, Councilmember McFadden is intimately familiar with the needs of this ethnically diverse community which consists of 55,000 constituents in several communities include: 19th Ward,SWAN, Cornhill, Upper Mount Hope, Lilac, Highland Park, South Wedge and Susan B. Anthony.
+A lifelong Rochester resident, Councilmember McFadden has been a 19th Ward resident for more than 35 years.
+Having been nurtured, schooled, and employed in the district, Councilmember McFadden is intimately familiar with the needs of this ethnically diverse community.
+Consisting of 55,000 constituents in several communities, the Souyhwest District includes: 19th Ward,SWAN, Cornhill, Upper Mount Hope, Lilac, Highland Park, South Wedge and Susan B. Anthony.
 A product of the Rochester City School District, Councilmember McFadden attended Schools #37 and #41, Charlotte J.S.H.S and graduated from Edison Tech.

-Councilmember McFadden's professional background reflects a wide range of corporate and public service and commitment to a better Rochester.
+Councilmember McFadden's professional background reflects a wide range of corporate and public service and highlights his commitment to a better Rochester.
 He currently is the Executive Director of Quad A for Kids, a not-for-profit agency dedicated to breaking the cycle of poverty of children in Rochester.
-Councilmember McFadden for eight years was the controller for Sophitec Inc. a local software development firm.
-McFadden was also employed as the Financial Analyst at Fleet Bank where Councilmember McFadden managed a $26 million annual budget.
+Councilmember McFadden for eight years was the comptroller for Sophitec Inc. a local software development firm.
+McFadden was also employed as the Financial Analyst at Fleet Bank where he managed a $26 million annual budget.

-As the 19th Ward Neighborhood president, Councilmember McFadden represented 20,000 residents.
-Additionally, he is a board member of the Rochester Children Zone.
+He served as the 19th Ward Neighborhood president, where he represented 20,000 residents.
 As board member with the Sector 4 Community Development Corporation, Councilmember McFadden financed women-and minority-owned businesses and promoted community business redevelopment.
-Councilmember McFadden hosts a weekly radio show on 103.9 fm WDKX.
+Councilmember McFadden is a board member of the Rochester Children Zone and hosts a weekly radio show on 103.9 fm WDKX.

-Councilmember McFadden is one of the youngest member of the City Council, but he is also the most senior member.
-He brings a wealth of experience to the position, and currently chairs the Public Safety, Youth & Recreation Committee.
+Councilmember McFadden is one of the youngest members of the City Council, but he is also its most senior member.
+He brings a wealth of experience to the position, currently he chairs the Public Safety, Youth & Recreation Committee.
+Councilmember McFadden serves as a member of the Arts and Culture Committee and the Education Ad Hoc Committee, a partnership among the Rochester School Board, Monroe County Legislature and City Council.

 Councilmember McFadden's commitment to his community is reflected in his leadership on issues.
 He is the leader of the Community Policing Group; an advocate and architect of Rochester’s curfew program.
 Most recently, Councilmember McFadden has lead efforts to educate the community on how to examine and advocate public policy, budget and infrastructure, race relations, education and health care issues.
 Councilmember McFadden is a popular elected official who speaks for the voiceless in his community.
 He actively works media outlets to educate, inform and represent his constituents.

-Adam, his wife, Robyn, and their children live in the City's 19th Ward.
+Adam and his children live in the City's 19th Ward.